How do our board members identify?

 Most board members live with a partner, child/children, and/or parent.
 One lives alone.

-Six own a home, two rent, and one does neither.
+Seven own a home, and one rents.

 Four board members have used public assistance.
 Four have not.